Monarch Multiplayer Cube

 Tricolor Wedges

-Like Shards of Alara or Khans of Tarkir, the cube is built around drafting 3-color decks to take advantage of the large number of gold cards.
-As such, color fixing is plentiful, with all 10 signets and all 10 triomes included.
+Like Shards of Alara or Khans of Tarkir, the cube lends itself to drafting 3-color decks to take advantage of the large number of gold cards.
+Color fixing is plentiful, with all 10 signets and all 10 triomes included.
 Each tricolor wedge also offers two three-color cards that exemplify one of the cube's themes or major mechanics.

 Flavor